 The Brockton Area Workforce Investment Board and the Future Entrepreneurs Series planning team are proud to provide an opportunity for youth to compete in the 5th Annual Youth Business Plan Competition to be held in May 2015.
 Available to youth ages 16-21, the competition hopes to encourage the entrepreneurial spirit among our youth and to foster the development of feasible business ideas.

 In January of 2014, Massachusetts adopted the High School Equivalency Test by The Education testing Service as a replacement to the GED.
 The program is offered in both a paper and computer test form and will cover reading, writing, math, science, and social studies.
 The first phase of implementation (current) will be very similar to the old format and gradually incorporate the Common Core State Standards.

 To help youth in the Brockton area, YouthWorks offers it’s Engaged Program.
 Engaged is a free online course to help 16-24 year old’s pass the HiSET.
 The program provides its students the option to study from home and receive assistance from YouthWorks staff.
-It’s deigned for students to work at their own pace while completing interactive tutorials and ongoing assessments that monitor the students’s progress.
+It’s designed for students to work at their own pace while completing interactive tutorials and ongoing assessments that monitor the student’s progress.